Walter Hines Page

 Walter Hines Page (August 15, 1855 – December 21, 1918) was an American journalist, publisher, and diplomat.
-He was the United States ambassador to the United Kingdom during World War I.
+He was the United States ambassador to Great Britain during World War I. After World War I broke out in 1914 Page was so enthusiastically in favor of Britain during the period of American neutrality (before April 1917) that Wilson and other top officials increasingly discounted his views.
+Page was instrumental in negotiating the sale of American war materials, including munitions, food and supplies, to the British, helping to ensure that it had the resources it needed to continue the fight against Germany.

-Page founded the State Chronicle, a newspaper in Raleigh, North Carolina, and worked with other leaders to gain legislative approval for what is now known as North Carolina State University, which was established as a land-grant college in 1885.
-He worked on several newspapers, including the New York World and Evening Post.
-He was the editor of The Atlantic Monthly for several years and also a literary adviser to Houghton Mifflin.
-For more than a decade starting in 1900, he was a partner of Doubleday, Page & Company, a major book publisher in New York City.
+Page made important contributions to the fields of journalism and literature.
+He founded the State Chronicle, a newspaper in Raleigh, North Carolina, and worked with other leaders to gain legislative approval for what is now known as North Carolina State University, which was established as a land-grant college in 1885.
+He worked on several newspapers, including the New York World and Evening Post, served as the editor of the Atlantic Monthly for a year between 1895 and 1896, and he also played a major role in establishing Doubleday, Page & Company, a prominent publishing house that produced the works of numerous well-known authors such as Rudyard Kipling.
+In addition Page was a literary critic who actively promoted the works of Southern writers, and he played a crucial part in shaping the development of Southern literature.

 Life and career

 Page was born in Cary, North Carolina to father Allison Francis "Frank" Page and his wife, Catherine Frances Raboteau.
 His father built the Page-Walker Hotel about 1868.
-Walter was educated at Trinity College (Duke University), then at Randolph-Macon College and Johns Hopkins University.
+Walter started undergraduate studies at Trinity College (now Duke University), completed his bachelor's at Randolph-Macon College, and started a master's at Johns Hopkins University.
 His studies complete, he taught for a time in Louisville, Kentucky.

 On November 15, 1880, Page married Willa Alice Wilson.
-They had a daughter and three sons including Arthur W. Page.
+They had three sons and a daughter, including Ralph Walter Page, Arthur Wilson Page, Frank Copeland Page, and Katherine Alice Page Loring.
+His cousin was Logan Waller Page.

 Page began his journalism career as a writer and then editor at the St. Joseph Gazette in Missouri.
-(The St. Joseph Gazette published in that town from 1845 until June 30, 1888, when its morning position was taken over by its sister paper, the St. Joseph News-Press.)
+(The St. Joseph Gazette published in that town from 1845 until June 30, 1988, when its morning position was taken over by its sister paper, the St. Joseph News-Press.)
 After a short time at the Gazette, in 1881 Page resigned to travel through the South, having arranged to contribute letters on southern sociological conditions to the New York World, the Springfield Republican of Massachusetts, and the Boston Post.
 He intended these letters to educate both the North and the South in a fuller understanding of their mutual dependence.
 In 1882, he joined the editorial staff of the New York World; among his major work was a series of articles on Mormonism, the result of personal investigation in Utah.